 The Fuse systems have a universal attachment system that lets you clip the charger onto your bike.
 In the ideal situation, you strap the female clips onto your panniers or another part of your bike and then clip in the male end of the clips and tighten the straps.

 The kits come with corner mounts.
 Use your favorite webbing to secure the kits to your bike.
 We like the 4 foot extension cord with the kits as this lets you secure the battery inside your panniers.
 The panels and the connection between the panel and the extension cord are waterproof, but the battery is not.

 How do I get the fastest charge times on a bicycle?

 The three biggest determinants to charge times are the weather (sunny/cloudy), shadows and angle of the panel.
 You cannot control the weather, but you can control the last two.

 Shadows Try to get the panels as far away from your body and seat posts as possible.
 This will decrease the likelihood that you create a shadow that falls across the panel and decreases output.

-From a strictly solar gathering perspective, trailers will typically outperform panniers as you will get less shadows on the panel which means more power production.
+From a strictly solar gathering perspective, trailers will typically outperform panniers as you will get fewer shadows on the panel which means more power production.
 But customers use both setups successfully.
-We also have seen a number of creative mounting solutions including this one mounted on an extracycle with a continuous GoPro recording system.
+We also have seen a number of creative mounting solutions including this one mounted on an Xtracycle with a continuous GoPro recording system.